whxvmi/exit-safer/README.md

 .

 # Paranoid mode
-disable all traffics that do not go through the Tor service
+disable all traffic that do not go through the Tor service

 `sudo ufw default deny outgoing`\
 `sudo ufw allow out 9050/tcp`\